 : comments, fill with whatever content you like.
 Or you may simply remove them.

 - ATTENTION: There is a long sequence of spaces between the name and values.
-The length of this space sequence cannot be changed to whatever you like, and cannot be replaced with TAB. the length of name, the colon, and the spaces MUST be exactly 20 characters.
+The length of this space sequence cannot be changed to whatever you like, and cannot be replaced with TAB.
+The length of the name, the colon, and the spaces MUST be exactly 20 characters.

 - The items in the file are: